UDreamArchitecture Building Communities: Two Weeks in 2016

 How can designers improve communities?

-In this week-long camp, high school students learn how to develop ideas into creative, new design solutions for a local Pittsburgh neighborhood.
+In this two week-long camp, high school students learn how to develop ideas into creative, new design solutions for a local Pittsburgh neighborhood.
 Working with young professionals and designers from the Architecture, Landscape Architecture and Urban Design fields, high schoolers gain first hand design experience as they learn spatial planning, site documentation, model building, history, and how to use innovative technology tools.

 As a team, we will consider possible uses for the property and create a design solution.
 At the end, we present our solutions to friends, family and members of the community.
 This camp is offered free of charge thanks to the generous support of the Heinz Endowments.